The first time I saw a bicyclist pedal through a red light in Boise, it irritated me.

 On a street, bicyclists must ride in the same direction as traffic.

-If there’s a bicycle lane, cyclists in Boise must use it — except when moving into position to turn, or when faced with unsafe road conditions or obstructions.
-(You hearing that, cyclists illegally riding three abreast on Hill Road?)
+If there’s a bicycle lane, cyclists in Boise must use it.
+(You hearing that, bikers illegally riding three abreast on Hill Road?)
+The exceptions are when moving into position to turn, or when faced with unsafe road conditions or obstructions.

 Either way, cyclists on a street are not allowed to ride against traffic.